China races to vaccinate elderly, but many are reluctant | Health

 Experts have forecast 1 to 2 million deaths in China through the end of 2023.

-In Beijing, the Chinese capital, the Liulidun neighborhood is promising people over 60 up to 500 yuan ($70) to get a two-dose vaccination course and one booster.
+In Beijing, the Chinese capital, the Liulidun neighbourhood is promising people over 60 up to 500 yuan (USD 70) to get a two-dose vaccination course and one booster.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)